 1964 - The Lisk House, 1142 Westover Terrace, Asheboro NC.
 Sold around 2013 to Donna C. and Jeffrey C. Crisco.
 Sold in 2014 to William T. Browne.
 Sold in 2020 to Susan C. and Clifton P. Glenn.

-1965 - The Kennedy House, 520 Inwood, Asheboro NC.
-Commissioned by Burlington Mills for one of their officers to entertain out of town guests -- as the county was dry at that time.
-Sold around 1968 to Ann Schwarz.
+1965 - The Kennedy House, 520 Inwood Road, Asheboro NC.
+Commissioned by Burlington Mills for one of their officers to entertain out of town guests, as the county was dry at that time.
 Built by Henry D. Klepacki of Klopman.
 Sold around 1968 to Ann Schwarz.
 Sold in 2002.
 Sold in 2021 to Victoria C. and Patrick E. Smith.

 1983 - The Bonnie B. and J. Hyatt Hammond House, 3400 Alamance Road, Greensboro NC.
 Sold in 2018 to Celia B. and Allen R. Hunter Jr.